skrap/skrap.github.io/sdma-hacking/part-4.md

 If you want to explore further, check out the "DMA memory map" section of the reference manual, and compare it to the main bus base addresses of the peripherals.
 Quite neatly done!

 So, our odd little friend at SDMA PC 473 maps a peripheral address from main memory into its SDMA address.
 A very useful routine indeed.
-We'll make use of it for sure.
+We'll remember it for our next task!

 We are so close!
-Let's bring it all home in [Part 5](/sdma-hacking-part-5.html).
+Let's bring it all home in [Part 5](/sdma-hacking/part-5.html).